Skip to main content

 Historical garden

-The first full-scale classical Ming Dynasty scholar's garden built outside China, hidden behind an unassuming wall in Chinatown — its winding paths, moongates, and koi-filled ponds are designed so no full view is ever visible at once, making it feel inexhaustibly surprising.
+The first full-scale classical Ming Dynasty scholar's garden built outside China, hidden behind an unassuming wall in Chinatown.
+Winding paths, moongates, and koi-filled ponds are designed so no full view is ever visible at once.
+Feels inexhaustibly surprising.

 Quirky landmark / historic district